all-of-us/long-reads-public-codebase/AoU_SV_analysis/README.md

 `Input_preparation.sh`: Prepare input genotype and variant information files for LD visualization.
 `LD_heatmap_compuation.py`: Heatmap showing LD patterns (r²) between an SV and surrounding SNPs from the GWAS catalog.

-### Note
-EHR-related codes (e.g., PheWAS) are available in the All of Us Researcher Workbench.
-Related Jupyter notebooks (`.ipynb`) can be found in the [long-reads-public-codebase](https://github.com/all-of-us/long-reads-public-codebase/tree/main/notebooks/rw/) repository.